Array Type Manipulation In C++ - C++ Programming Tutorial

 Example:

-Let us take an example to illustrate the std::accumulate with <numeric> library in C++.
+Let's consider an example to demonstrate the application of std::accumulate with the <numeric> library in C++.

 Example